 In addition to extensive engagement during the year with NGOs, political and business leaders, engagement continued to accelerate with the Acadia First Nation ("AFN") during the Quarter.
 Regular meetings have been scheduled with AFN leadership to discuss business opportunities.
-During the Quarter, a meeting was held with the Benefits Committee of the KMKNO (Provincial Mi'kmaq) Assembly toward concluding an IBA type agreement and to initiate their input into the permitting process.
-The responsibility for the IBA was subsequently transferred to the local AFN, which will simplify and improve this process.
+A meeting was previously held with the Benefits Committee of the KMKNO (Provincial Mi'kmaq) Assembly toward concluding an IBA type agreement and to initiate their input into the permitting process.
+The responsibility for the IBA negotiation was transferred to the local AFN, which will simplify and improve this process.
 The AFN continue to be supportive of the Company's development plans for the East Kemptville site.
+It was mutually agreed to put a hold on additional agreement discussions until financing is confirmed to move the project forward.